Baghbahari/Resnets-transfer-learning-for-stanford-cars/README.md

 ## Methods
 All resnet models are trained in a whole network fine tuning mode using pretrained models in pytorch.
 The output layer is added to predict 196 classes.
 The optimization is SGD with momentum and the learning rate decays by a factor of 0.1 every 7 epochs.
 The defaults learning rate is 0.001 and the number of epochs is 25.
 They can be changed through the python args.

 Resnet18 is a light model with the training completed in 26m 3s and it is suitable to monitor the performance by fine tuning the parameters.
-To run the model, the following command is excuted in the clone direcoty:
+To run the model, the following command is excuted in the clone directory:

 python3 transfer_learning_stanford_cars.py model_name number of epochs learning_rate images_dir